-- Investors generally not prescriptive on appropriate compensation design to support strategic objectives, but encouraged continued transparency in CD&A linking compensation decision to corporate strategy and long-term shareholder value creation. - One investor suggested that the Compensation Committee evaluate adding a financial metric such as ROIC to supplement relative total shareholder return ("rTSR") in future years as the Company pursues additional inorganic growth opportunities.
+- Investors generally commended the clarity and continuity of our executive compensation design and were not prescriptive on appropriate compensation design to support our strategic objectives, but asked thoughtful questions about the Committee's rationale for certain short- and long-term incentive compensation plan metrics versus alternative financial or operational metrics. - One investor suggested that the Compensation Committee consider adding a financial metric to supplement relative total shareholder return ("rTSR") for PSUs in the future, while another investor applauded the Company's focus on rTSR to drive continued share price improvement.